Skip to content

 const storedContext = await loadFromDatabase()

-const finalResult = await runtime.resume(blueprint, storedContext, resumeData)
+const finalResult = await flow.resume(runtime, storedContext, resumeData)

 Error Handling